ameersarwar/cross_expression/README.md

 If you have any questions, please email ameer.sarwar@mail.utoronto.ca and copy jesse.gillis@utoronto.ca.

 ## Citation
-If you find the cross-expression framework or the accompanying functions useful, please cite the following manuscript:
+If you find the cross-expression framework or the accompanying software useful, please cite the following manuscript:

 ```{sh}
 Sarwar A, Rue M, French L, Cross H, Chen X, & Gillis J.